 Contact telephone: +94 77 50 50 670 or visit https://rideeviharaya.lk

 We Stayed at Jetwings Lake.
-Click on the below picture to book.
+Click here to book.

 How to reach the Ridee silver temple?

 Ridee Vihara is about 120 KM from Colombo.